vvigilante/comelit-simplebus1/web_audio/README.md

 In this experiment we use a python server to stream audio samples to a web page via web sockets and play them in real time.

 TODO
+- [X] Stream audio in binary, not json
+- [ ] Fix python server crashing when socket is closed by the client
 - [ ] C++ server
-- [ ] Stream audio in binary, not json
 - [ ] 2 way audio stream (client to server)